AXIHIXA/Memo/notes/cpp/effective_cpp_notes_03_effective_stl.md

 ### 📌 Item 43: Prefer algorithm calls to hand-written loops

+- There are three reasons to prefer algorithm calls to hand-written loops:
+  - **Efficiency**:
+    Algorithms are often more efficient than the loops programmers produce.
+  - **Correctness**:
+    Writing loops is more subject to errors than is calling algorithms.
+  - **Maintainability**:
+    Algorithm calls often yield code that is clearer and more straightforward than the corresponding explicit loops.

 ### 📌 Item 44: Prefer member functions to algorithms with the same names

+- Member functions are more specified and thus much more efficient than the generic non-member alternatives.